jadonylin/relativistic-lightsail-damping/README.md

 you to select one by index.

-The `Data` folder houses the optimization data we obtained: narrow band (Fasympmonochrome) and broad band (Fasymp).
+The `Data` folder houses the optimization data we obtained: narrow band (Fasympmonochrome) and broad bands (Fasymp).
 The figures of merit with these respective names are defined in `fom.py` and the manuscript.
 We used 200 cores with a maximum optimization runtime of 1440 minutes to obtain these results.
 The best single-wavelength and broadband gratings we found after curating all the optima have parameters stored in the `optimised_parameters.txt` file.